 How to clone a hard drive on Windows 10

-Step 1: Download Macrium Reflect 7 Free Edition
+Part 1: Download Macrium Reflect 7 Free Edition

 Grab Macrium Reflect 7 from the official website.
 While there are many great cloning applications you can grab, this one is our current favorite.
 It has everything you need to clone a drive for the home or business, and it costs you nothing but time.

-Step 2: Ready your drives
+Part 2: Ready your drives

-Now is also a good time to make sure the destination drive has enough space.
+Step 3: Make sure the destination drive has enough space.
 It requires more free space than your source drive in order to receive all of the new information.
 If it doesn’t, you can use the native cleanup tools in Windows or those provided by third-party developers.

-You can learn more about how to free system space with our guide, How to Clean Your Bloated Hard Drive in Windows 10.
+You can learn more about how to free system space with our guide how to clean your bloated hard drive in Windows 10.

-Step 3: Manage partitions
+Part 3: Manage partitions

 Alternatively, you can drag and drop specific partitions you want to be cloned to the new drive.
 If you’re unsure, just clone all partitions and work out what you don’t need later.

-If you are moving to a larger drive, increase the main partition’s size to take advantage of the additional space.
+Step 7: Increase the main partition’s size if you are moving to a larger drive so you can take advantage of the additional space.
 Just select the largest partition on your source drive (usually C:) and select Cloned Partition Properties.

-Step 4: Start the cloning process
+Part 4: Start the cloning process

 Once you’re ready to begin, double-check everything one more time — it never hurts.
-When you’re doubly sure, select Finish and then OK to start the cloning process.
+When you’re doubly sure everything is good to go, select Finish and then OK to start the cloning process.